Giddy111/Student-Counselling-Website-Landing-Page/README.md

 !!
 READ ME BEFORE DOING ANYTHING !!

 - Edited by Chukwuoma Gideon Chimemerie
-- A simple Student Counselling Website Landing Page that can be edited and implemented in schools for online counselling of students by counsellors from anywhere in the world
+- A simple Student Counselling Website Landing Page

 # LIST OF APPLICATIONS AND CODEBASES USED: